 Monitor blood sugar levels closely

 Although you probably already advocate for your patients to monitor their blood sugar levels closely, a brief reminder that these levels play an important role in their health may be necessary.
 Remind them how to properly check their blood sugar and what to do if it’s too high or too low.

 This is a harder tip to communicate to patients because you can only advocate so much.
 Patients either will or will not follow your instructions properly.
 Reminders that you have their health and overall best interests at heart when recommending practices and medications may help encourage your more particular patients to heed your treatment plan.

 Check and care for feet

 Make sure your patients, or a caregiver or family member if the patient can’t do so themselves, know how to check their feet daily.
 This is a major way you can advocate for them to take charge of their own amputation prevention.
 Tell them the warning signs to look out for and when to contact you.
 Try to drive home that when caught early enough, most infections won’t lead to amputations.

 Wear the right socks and shoes

-Remind patients to look for socks and shoes that fit properly, as it might help decrease the risk of developing blisters and other gateways to harmful foot ulcers.
+Remind patients to look for diabetes socks and shoes that fit properly, as it might help decrease the risk of developing blisters and other gateways to harmful foot ulcers.
 If your patient has poor circulation brought on by diabetes, give them compression sock recommendations and explain how they can help stimulate blood flow.
 If you deem it necessary, prescribe them a certain compression level, and see how they react before moving forward.